Housing & Homelessness

 Tel: 519.235.3382

-Application for Rent-Geared-to-Income Housing
+Application for Rent-Geared-To-Income Housing.

 * All completed applications must be submitted to the Huron County Housing Corporation.